Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 “I…right.”
 Adam nodded along, and then again with more agreement.
 “We’d be great, uh, uncles and aunts for a lot of families…but you’re not just talking that, are you.”

 She sat a bit apart, then turned and faced Adam directly.
 “Babe, I’mma be blunt.
 I think the Heroes thing is bullshit, right?
 Always have.
 But I’m not stupid enough to think it wasn’t necessary.
 Just…*look* at all that’s happened!
-And I don’t doubt the space Bene Gesserit---who was it that made the analogy first?”
+And I don’t doubt the space Bene Gesserit - who was it that made the analogy first?”

 “Wilde.”